 The Long Con of The Hobosexual

-Here’s where the knife really twists: a hobosexual isn’t content just to live with you—he wants to take over.
+Here’s where the knife really twists: a hobosexual isn’t content just to live with you—they want to take over.
 And they will usually achieve this by mirroring you.
 In other words, the hobosexual mimics your behaviors, gestures, and speaking patterns to build rapport.
 They will claim to share your values, hobbies, and pet peeves to establish trust and fool you into the false belief that you both have so much in common that he must be your soulmate.